jdkublnick/HAFS/doc/UsersGuide/source/BuildingRunningTesting/BuildRunHAFS.rst

 This chapter walks users through a basic experiment using HAFS.
 Data comes from Hurricane Laura (2020-08-25 12z) and is already available on disk on supported systems.

+..
+COMMENT - Check storm!
+Seems to be 13L which is Marco...

 Currently, the HAFS application works on these NOAA HPC platforms:

 * wcoss_dell_p3